 Download my free IT Band Checklist to get started on recovery >>

 Yup, I just implied that once you’ve had IT Band pain it might comeback.
 BUT as I shared with my story you can change this pattern.

 In fact, you really shouldn’t be using the roller right along your IT Band when it’s inflamed at all.
 (Read why to stop foam rolling your IT Band!)
 You’ll also see below the stretches you can use instead to help alleviate the tightness.

 Should You Stop All Activity?

-In fact, most of the physical therapists or sports medicine Dr’s have agreed that rest will drop inflammation so it feels better, but it will begin to hurt again as soon as you start unless you fix the root issue.
+In fact, most of the physical therapists or sports medicine Dr’s have agreed that rest will drop inflammation so it feels better, but it will begin to hurt again as soon as you start working out again, unless you fix the root issue.